nico-bt/patients/README.md

 ## Comments
-- Followed the "Next way" of using server actions and getting direct access to db via Server Components.
+- Followed the "Next way" of using server actions to access the database directly from Server Components.
-I did not create a separate api to access via client side.
+I did not create a separate API layer for client-side access.

-- I've kept the server actions files close to where they are used.
-Other option could be to create a separate "actions" folder.
+- Kept the server actions files close to where they are used.
+Other option could be to create a dedicated "actions/" folder.

-- I took the liberty of using Supabase instead of a local Docker database to store patients and images in the cloud.
+- Used Supabase instead of a local Docker database to store patients and images in the cloud.
-  This cloud instance can be used as a development/staging environment.
+  This cloud instance can act as development/staging environment.

-- Patients schema and crud operations are defined using Prisma ORM, stored in a postgres db on Supabase.
+- The patient schema and crud operations are defined with Prisma ORM, stored in a Postgres db on Supabase.

-- Images are uploaded to a bucket on Supabase and then the resulting url is stored in a patient.photo item.
+- Images are uploaded to a bucket on Supabase and then, the resulting URL is saved in a "patient.photo" field.

 - The phone input uses `react-international-phone` package.
   And also I've validated the numbers using https://github.com/google/libphonenumber